hx-cheng/COMP0221_Coursework1/README.md

 # _COMP0221_Coursework1_

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
-For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)

-## How to use example
-We encourage the users to use the example as a template for the new projects.
-A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).

 ## Folder contents

-The project contains two source file in C language [main.c](main/main.c) and [replay_attack.c](main/replay_attack.c).
-These files are located in folder [main](main).
+The project contains two source file in C language [main.c](main/main.c) and [attack.c](main/attack.c).
+The files are located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).
+Switch between normal ditributed flocking control system and attack system by manually change the path in CMakeLists.txt.

 Below is short explanation of remaining files in the project folder.